NullCascade/morrowind-mods/Book Pickup/readme.txt

 =====================================================================================
  VERSION HISTORY
 =====================================================================================

+ 1.1.0 [2019-08-18]:
+    * Improved support with scripted objects.
+Will correctly pick up books that don't make use of OnActivate scripts.
+Picked up items with script data will have that data preserved.

  1.0.1 [2019-08-04]:
     * Fixed issue where books with scripts would be picked up, thus bypassing their